QUIDD60x/chatterbox/README.md

 ### How to use:

-Firstly You'll need your own ChatGPT API key.
+Firstly You'll need your own ChatGPT and Azure API key.
 I explain it a bit more in the script, but you can either add it as an enviromental variable or specify it in the marked variable.

 After that, simply install all dependencies and run it in your command line interface.
+You'll get a text box asking for your prompt, and the AI output.
+I hope you enjoy!

 For any more help check the wiki, or leave me a message on discord (quidd60x).